wzrbill/Label-DIMACS-road-networks-with-category-from-TIGER-Line/README.md

 ### Purpose:
 The purpose of this notebook is to attach category of each edge of DIMACS road networks.
 ### Source:
-We use TIGER/Line dataset from DIMACS to attach categories to edges Please find detailed description of road category from [Census](https://www2.census.gov/geo/tiger/TIGER1992/Documentation/APPENDXE.txt)
+We use TIGER/Line dataset from DIMACS to attach categories to edges<br>
+Please find detailed description of road category from [Census](https://www2.census.gov/geo/tiger/TIGER1992/Documentation/APPENDXE.txt)
 ### Approach:
    * 1. We first download target road network from